 A strong child doesn’t have to act tough all the time.
 They can cry and get emotional, too (remember crumple zone?)

-A child expressing emotions is not being too soft.
+A child expressing emotions is not being soft or a wimp.

 They are just being human.